Finding higher education courses

 Find a course

-You can find the course that’s right for you on the Course Seeker website.
-Search and compare courses by location and filter by entry requirements like ATAR.
+You can find a course that’s right for you by searching and comparing options on the Course Seeker website.

-You can compare student experiences, job prospects and starting salary on the ComparED website.
+You can compare institutions and study areas based on student experiences on the ComparED website.

 Apply for your course